mvolkmann/blog/src/python/python-compared-to-js.md

 {% aTargetBlank "https://realpython.com/read-write-files-python/",
 "Reading and Writing Files in Python" %}.

+One case to consider is when the file can easily fit in memory.
+We will see an example using JSON that demonstrates this.
+Another case is when it cannot and therefore must be processed using streams, perhaps one line at a time.
+We will see an example using CSV that demonstrates this.

+### Writing and Reading Small Files

-Here are basic examples that write a JSON file and then read it back in to verify that it worked.
+Let's write a JSON file and then read it back in to verify that it worked.

-### JavaScript File Handling

-The following code uses top-level awaits.
+Here is a JavaScript version:
-This requires the code to be in an ES module.
+Note that it uses top-level awaits which requires the code to be in an ES module.
 One way to satisfy this is to give the file a `.mjs` file extension.

 ```js